worldbank/pyMetadataEditor/README.md

 This library uses Poetry for dependency management (https://python-poetry.org/docs/basic-usage/).

 In your python environment run `pip install poetry` then navigate to the pymetadataeditor folder and run `poetry install` or, if that doesn't work, try `python -m poetry install`.

+## Development python environment

+If you want to make changes to this repo then you also need to install the tools used for development but which aren't used otherwise, for example pytest.

+Run:

+`poetry install --with dev`
+`poetry run pre-commit install`

 ## Poetry troubleshooting